marked-gil/discover-asia/README.md

 * Sufficient contrast between foreground and background colors,
 * Distinctness of interactive elements, like links and buttons, through change of styling during mouse hover,
 * Consistent placement and styles of similar links and buttons to avoid confusion and for easy navigation of the site,
-* Clear association of labels to their respective input fields, such as positioning them adjacent to each other and connecting them with same IDs,
+* Clear association of labels to their respective input fields, such as positioning them adjacent to each other and connecting them with IDs,
 * Inclusion of immediate feedback mechanism through:
     * Giving an immediate indication or warning, which is browser dependent, next to the input field when the form is submitted without completing the required input field.
 This is setup by adding the 'required' attribute in the input fields that are necessary to be filled before the form can be submitted.
     * Using a separate feedback page that will show a response when a form (e.g., contact-us form) or input field (e.g., newsletter subscription field) is successfully submitted, and
 * The use of **alt** texts on images, and **aria-label** on certain links (such as the social media icons).

-To ensure that most of the items mentioned above are achieved, the [WAVE - Web Accessibility Evaluation Tool](https://wave.webaim.org/) was utilized through the development of this website.
+To ensure that most of the items mentioned above are achieved, the [WAVE - Web Accessibility Evaluation Tool](https://wave.webaim.org/) was utilized throughout the development of this website.

 ### Links/Buttons Functionality Testing

  * This website was **manually tested** on different browsers (Chrome, Firefox, Microsoft Edge, and Safari) and have been confirmed that all links and buttons are working as intended and are redirecting to the appropriate pages or sections.

+### Forms Functionality Testing

+* Newsletter Subscription Form

+    This form is located in the Home page and Destinations page.
+And it was manually tested to confirm the following:
+    * When you click on the label ('Provide us your email address below:') above the input field, it will automatically focus or activate the input field, which is a confirmation that they are both linked together.
+    * The input field, having the type of email, only allows an email format to be entered, and it alerts the user if format is not followed.
+    * The submit button does not work if the input field is not correctly filled out.
+Instead an alert or message is displayed to tell the user of what must be done to correct it.
+    * The submit button redirects to the newsletter feedback page when the input field is correctly filled out as required.

+* 'Contact Us' Form

+    This form was manually tested to confirm the following:
+    * All the labels are linked to their corresponding input fields.
+When the labels are clicked, their respective input fields are activated.
+    * Any of the required input fields (such as the first name, last name, email address, phone number, destination of choice, and checkbox) when not filled out prevents the submission of the form, and displays an alert message.
+These required items are easily identified by an asterisk symbol at its tail.
+    * The 'Destination of Choice' field displays some options to the user while at the same time allows the user to enter his/her own choice without choosing among the options.
+    * The input field for the available time of the user is of "time" type, and it displays a 24-hour clock.
+    * The submit button works and redirects to the 'contact feedback page' when all required input fields are completed.

 ### Validator Testing